-2. Near a beach?
-Engage in water sports – This is location dependent of course, but if you’re in sunnier climates then something like surfing can be extremely tiring and rewarding.
-It’s great exercise whether you’re a pro or a complete beginner.
+This is location dependent of course, but if you’re in sunnier climates then something like surfing can be extremely tiring and rewarding.
+It’s a great exercise whether you’re a pro or a complete beginner.
 Surfing develops flexibility and endurance – not to mention the number of muscles that are used for it.
 Surfing is only one of the many water sports that are a great workout – canoeing, sailing, water skiing – even jet skiing or banana boating can give your body a workout!
 Activities such as these are great fun for the whole family and a great way to forget that you’re even working out!

-3. Don’t like the water?
-Keep active on the sand – Toss a frisbee around, do cartwheels, build sand castles, play football, play bat-and-ball games, fly a kite, or jog along the beach.
-Whether you’re alone, with friends or with family – there is always a way to keep active on the beach!
+Toss a frisbee around, do cartwheels, build sandcastles, play football, play bat-and-ball games, fly a kite, or jog along the beach.
+Whether you’re alone, with friends, or with family – there is always a way to keep active on the beach!

-4. Near a swimming pool? – Before you get in the water, agree on a number of lengths that you will complete and then stick to it.
+Before you get in the water, agree on a number of lengths that you will complete and then stick to it.
 If you’re a beginner, why not try 15 lengths?
 For a stronger swimmer, why not try 30-40 lengths each time?
-The more you swim lengths, the easier it will become.
+The more you swim longer lengths, the easier it will become.
 Swimming front crawl can burn 100 calories every 10 minutes which is more than jogging.
 What better way to burn calories than to swim them away?

 No matter where you are in the world or what equipment is available to you, there will be a way to keep fit.
 When I lived in Australia, I used to jog along the esplanade, and on the way back I would stop at each free outdoor gym that was on route and perform several reps at each station before continuing back.
 As I’ve mentioned before, equipment like this may not be available to you, but when I couldn’t find an outdoor gym I would simply use whatever was available to me – a park bench for example – if no one was sat on it then I would take the opportunity to squeeze in some tricep dips.

 When there’s a will, there’s a way.
-Even a brisk walk for 20 minutes a day can benefit you significantly, regardless of how light or heavy you may be.
+Even a brisk walk for 20 minutes a day can benefit you significantly, regardless of how fit you may be.

 So, believe in yourself.
 Make exercise a part of your daily routine while on the road (no excuses), and by the time you return from your trip, you will be as fit as you were when you left.
 Or perhaps even fitter – now wouldn’t that be the dream?